revolution-robotics/rp2/README.md

 To build for Pico W, replace `PICO_BOARD=pico` above with `PICO_BOARD=pico_w`.

-Follow the Instructions for updating the shell initialization scripts printed at the end of `make` command.
+Follow the instructions for updating the shell initialization scripts printed at the end of `make` command.
 Finally, run:

 ```shell